Grant Program Immunize Wisconsin

 Criteria 4

-Immunize Wisconsin (Immunize WI) is thrilled to announce the outstanding recipients of our inaugural Grant Program.
-These remarkable organizations have been selected as grantees and partners, joining us in our shared mission to enhance public health and elevate vaccination rates across Wisconsin.
+Meet the recipients of our inaugural grant cycle!
+These remarkable organizations were selected as grantees and partners, joining IMWI in our shared mission to enhance public health and elevate vaccination rates across Wisconsin.
 We extend our heartfelt congratulations to the following esteemed organizations:

 Bayfield County Health Department